VicTheM/4EvaBraids-backend/README.md

 ## Algorithms For Crucial Parts

 1. Authentication:
-       - The only unauthenticated endpoint is the registration of new users. jwt token was used for authentication
+       - The only unauthenticated endpoint is the registration of new users and obtaining Whatsapp and IG stats. jwt token was used for authentication
 2. Booking Algorithm:
-       - When a client books an appointment, the details get sent to the chief braier's email address for follow up
+       - When a client books an appointment, the details get sent to the chief braier's email address for follow up and to the client for reminder
 3. Whatsapp & IG:
-        - When clients decide to chat via a social app instaed, we keep a count of the number of times either whatsapp or IG is clicked so e can know how many clients were gotten via that means
+        - When clients decide to chat via a social app instaed, we keep a count of the number of times either whatsapp or IG is clicked so we can know how many clients were gotten via that means
 4. Blog:
        - For now, the blog is a basic writeup with one topic, body and many comments